matze/mtheme/README.md

 ## Usage

-The following code shows a minimal example of a Beamer presentation using \themename.
+The following code shows a minimal example of a Beamer presentation using Metropolis.

 ```latex
 \documentclass{beamer}